Multi Jet Fusion (MJF)

 Applications

-• Custom brackets and mounting hardware
+• Functional brackets and mounts

-• Short-run consumer product enclosures
+• Low-volume end-use consumer product parts

 When to Choose Multi Jet Fusion (MJF)